 A well-managed system ensures that bass sounds are accurate, seamless, and well-balanced within the overall audio experience.

+By understanding these factors, one can make informed decisions when selecting and setting up a subwoofer in their audio system.
 A well-performing subwoofer has the potential to greatly enhance the overall sound experience, particularly with regard to clarity, dynamics, and immersion.

 Genres and Applications